oursland/sdsmt-uav-constitution/constitution.md

 explicitly granted to them in this constitution.
 Additionally, members are allowed to vote on items directed by the president during the weekly administrative meeting.
-Votes in the latter case will be by simple majority unless the officer core determines unanimously that they want a different requirement.
+Votes in the latter case will be by simple majority unless the officers determines unanimously that they want a different requirement.

 ## ARTICLE IV.
 OFFICERS